RohanHavannavar/SQL-Injection--Detection-using-Machine-Learning/README.md

 Video link : https://www.youtube.com/watch?v=AuelUl7j47w

+for the word2vec embedding we have used Pretrained glove vectors you can download it by visiting the link : https://nlp.stanford.edu/projects/glove/

 I have explained how to deploy the application to localhost using flask API in the above given blog.

 Now let us look at how to deploy it in AWS EC2 instance.